-The purpose of this Agreement is to provide add-on funding to support and accelerate the design, engineering, and demonstration of an advanced, storage- and grid-integrated electric vehicle (EV) fast charger.
-The system will represent a new product line for the Recipient, providing key resiliency benefits to EV users and IOU ratepayers that include renewables load balancing, battery-based charging capacity even when the grid goes down, microgrid storage and backup, reduced grid congestion, reduced demand charges, reduced infrastructure requirements, and other grid and resiliency services.
+The purpose of this Agreement is to provide add-on funding to support and accelerate the design, engineering, and demonstration, and commercialization of an advanced, battery storage-integrated and grid-integrated supportive electric vehicle (EV) fast charger.
+The system will represent a new direct current fast charger (DCFC) product line for the Recipient, providing several key resiliency benefits to commercial customers, utilities, and their ratepayers via the integration of on-board battery storage: simplified installation, which reduces cost and time for deployment (up to months or years) compared to a non-battery-integrated charger, demand charge savings and reliability benefits for customers, and reduced demand on investor-owned utilities (IOUs) to supply power. that include renewables integration, battery-based charging capacity even when the grid goes down, microgrid storage and backup, reduced grid congestion, reduced demand charges, reduced infrastructure requirements, and other grid and resiliency services, thus benefiting EV users and investor-owned utility ratepayers.